(Photo courtesy: Susie Sprinkel Hudson)

-Many if not most leading characters in successful fiction today have qualities that endear them to the viewer, making them desirable as friends, lovers, or both.
+Many, if not most leading characters in successful fiction today have qualities that endear them to the viewer, making them desirable as friends, lovers, or both.
 But before there was all that nonsense about actually liking the star, there was someone else–there was Hamlet.
-An angst filled Danish prince forever brooding about his castle, Hamlet is often described with words like “depressed” “whiny” and “cowardly”.
-As a result he has many times been the target of viewers’/readers’ scorn, derision, and annoyance.
-In contrast with this is the portrayal from American Coast Theater Company’s Hamlet.
+An angst-filled Danish prince forever brooding about his castle, Hamlet is often described with words like “depressed,” “whiny,” and “cowardly.”
+As a result, he has often been the target of viewers’/readers’ scorn, derision, and annoyance.
+In contrast, is the portrayal from American Coast Theater Company’s Hamlet.
 The young prince here is heavily sarcastic, bitter, and volatile.
-Not really likable or sympathetic, but he has an energy that is strange enough to keep you hooked.
+He is not likable or sympathetic, but he has a strange energy to keep you hooked.

-Shakespeare’s Hamlet is the tragic story of a Danish prince by the same name who has been called upon to avenge his father’s murder.
+Shakespeare’s Hamlet is the tragic story of a Danish prince of the same name who has been called upon to avenge his father’s murder.
 The apparent perpetrator is Hamlet’s Uncle Claudius, who now reigns from the late King’s throne.
-Over the course of this two hour and thirty minute play we watch as Hamlet grows obsessed with ensuring his Uncle’s guilt, as well as how and when the villain should pay for his crime.
-Meanwhile the people around Hamlet grow increasingly disturbed with Hamlet’s distracted nature, and he is declared mad and dangerous by his Uncle’s followers.
+Over this two-hour and thirty-minute play, we watch as Hamlet grows obsessed with ensuring his Uncle’s guilt and how and when the villain should pay for his crime.
+Meanwhile, the people around Hamlet grow increasingly disturbed by Hamlet’s distracted nature, and he is declared mad and dangerous by his Uncle’s followers.

 The American Coast Theater Company is playing their production of Hamlet over in Vanguard University’s theater.
-Hamlets set is a simple gray stage with a dark balcony that keeps the mood heavy with gloom for much of the play, and the late king’s tomb is stationed conspicuously in the middle of the stage.
-It seems that how the players interact with the tomb is indicative of the scene’s mood as well as the mood and overall temperament of the characters.
+Hamlet’s set is a simple gray stage with a dark balcony that keeps the mood heavy with gloom for much of the play, and the late King’s tomb is stationed conspicuously in the middle of the stage.
+It seems that how the players interact with the vault is indicative of the scene’s mood as well as the mood and overall temperament of the characters.
 As far as movement goes, Hamlet can do no wrong.
-The characters run, jump, romp, hug, and are generally climbing all over the place with such emotional zest one can follow the story and overall intent of each person quite well.
+The characters run, jump, romp, hug, and generally climb all over the place.
+With such emotional zest, one can follow each person’s story and overall intent quite well.
 The fight sequences, though far and few between, are hardly standard.
 You will find yourself on the edge of your seat multiple times.
 Interaction with the audience is pretty good as well.
-At various appropriate moments the actors meander up and down the aisles, posing questions and statements to the audience members–there’s even one scene where a few lucky patrons are selected to mount the stage!
+At various appropriate moments, the actors meander up and down the aisles, posing questions and statements to the audience members.
+There’s even one scene where a few lucky patrons are selected to mount the stage!

-As Prince Hamlet, actor James McHale has a certain bite that belies the weakness often attributed to the character.
-None of his actions seem fear-driven, instead McHale’s Hamlet spends most of his time being driven by anger, even in his most doubtful moments.
+As Prince Hamlet, actor James McHale has a particular bite that belies the weakness often attributed to the character.
+None of his actions seem fear-driven.
+Instead, McHale’s Hamlet spends most of his time being driven by anger, even in his most doubtful moments.
 Hamlet’s temperamental outbursts in this show make for a more exciting performance, if not necessarily more morally sound.
-Hamlet is still as depressed as he ever was, but in his rage he seems a tad more dangerous when provoked.
-The rest of the cast blends together in a seamless display of poise and character consistency.
+Hamlet is still as depressed as he ever was, but in his rage, he seems a tad more dangerous when provoked.
+The rest of the cast blends in a seamless display of poise and character consistency.